mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Added Contacts/Allies
 - Removed XP system for character creation and went BACK to the priority system because BP was way too hard for young players
 - Added/Removed some Qualities and reworked costs from BP to XP
-- Eliminated Reactions thanks to the changes in Attributes
+- Eliminated Reactions thanks to the changes in STATS

 #### V0.4